algotom/algotom/docs/source/toc/section5/section5_2.rst

 .. _section5_2:

-Implementation of direct vertical slice reconstruction for tomography
+Implementation of direct vertical-slice reconstruction for tomography
 =====================================================================

 Introduction